Complete Guide to Raw Material Inventory Management

 Raw Material Inventory Valuation Methods

 There are several different methods for calculating raw materials inventory value: LIFO, FIFO, weighted average costing, and specific identification.
-It’s important to understand how each inventory valuation method works, so you can confidently choose the right one for your business.
+Understanding how each method works will help you confidently choose the right one for your business.

 LIFO (Last In, First Out)